tk-t0n0y/BCS101/CONNECTORS.md

    - **Teaching Tip:** Use concession connectors to help students acknowledge counterarguments in their writing, which strengthens their overall argument.

+Certainly!
+Here’s a passage that effectively uses concession connectors.
+The purpose of concession connectors is to acknowledge an opposing viewpoint or recognize a limitation before presenting a contrasting or counteracting point.

+---

+### **Passage Using Concession Connectors**

+**"Although** the new policy offers several benefits for employees, **it is important to note** that it may not address all the concerns of the staff. **For instance**, while the policy provides additional paid leave, **it does not** solve the issue of work-life balance that many employees are struggling with. **Nevertheless**, the policy represents a positive step forward and demonstrates the company's commitment to improving employee well-being. **In addition**, management has promised to review the policy periodically and make adjustments based on feedback. **Despite** these efforts, **some employees** remain skeptical about the policy’s effectiveness in the long run."

+---

+### **Explanation of Concession Connectors Used**

+1. **"Although"**
+   - **Purpose:** Introduces a point that acknowledges a limitation or counterpoint.
+   - **Example in Passage:** "Although the new policy offers several benefits for employees..."

+2. **"It is important to note"**
+   - **Purpose:** Highlights a crucial point that might contradict the previous one or require attention.
+   - **Example in Passage:** "It is important to note that it may not address all the concerns of the staff."

+3. **"For instance"**
+   - **Purpose:** Provides a specific example to illustrate the point made.
+   - **Example in Passage:** "For instance, while the policy provides additional paid leave..."

+4. **"Nevertheless"**
+   - **Purpose:** Concedes a point but introduces a contrasting or supportive idea.
+   - **Example in Passage:** "Nevertheless, the policy represents a positive step forward..."

+5. **"In addition"**
+   - **Purpose:** Adds supplementary information that reinforces the preceding point.
+   - **Example in Passage:** "In addition, management has promised to review the policy periodically..."

+6. **"Despite"**
+   - **Purpose:** Acknowledges an opposing factor or limitation, yet maintains a certain viewpoint.
+   - **Example in Passage:** "Despite these efforts, some employees remain skeptical..."

+---

+This passage uses concession connectors to present a balanced view by acknowledging limitations or opposing viewpoints while also highlighting positive aspects and ongoing efforts.

 #### 7. **Conclusion or Summary Connectors**
    - **Purpose:** To summarize ideas or conclude an argument.
    - **Common Connectors:**